Anthrax

 How about the fact that the stuff was first found a few miles from where one of

-to Daschle was "used as a weapon".
+in the letter to Daschle was "used as a weapon".
 Duh!
-It took a week of
+It took a week of research to

 figure that out?